XipingGong/mses/README.md

 ## ex2

-This includes how to run the MSES+GBMV energies, forces and NVE dynamics.
+This includes how to run the MSES-GBMV2/SA energies, forces and NVE dynamics.